IBS-C vs Motility Disorders: When Fiber Makes You Worse

 What it shows: How well your pelvic floor muscles relax and contract during attempted defecation.
 Can identify dyssynergic defecation (uncoordinated muscles).

-Why it matters: Pelvic floor dysfunction requires different treatment (biofeedback, physical therapy) than colonic inertia.
+Clinical use: Pelvic floor dysfunction requires different treatment (biofeedback, physical therapy) than colonic inertia.

 What it is: Imaging done while you attempt to pass barium paste (simulated stool).